philcluff/phils-players/README.md

 ## TODO

 * Add more players
+  * Shaka Player
   * A simple Chromecast player
   * [SASH player](https://github.com/sfvideo/sash-player)
+* Update dash.js and serve from the CDN
 * Merge the two Brightcove Player pages, auto detect manifest type, or have a drop down

 ## Authors